-I was reading an article for a masters course on technology in the arts and humanities classroom.
+I just reread an article that I read a few years ago.
 The author, Kiran Subhani, describes in detail an activity that she uses where students interpret what is going on in a photo.
-For example, regard the picture below from 2013 Pulitzer Prize winner, Javier Manzano:
+For example, contemplate the picture below from the Pulitzer Prize winner of 20 years ago, Carol Guzy:

 In a modern world bombarded by imagery and information, the types of visual and media literacy promoted by activities like these are becoming more and more important.
-Please let me know of any critical thinking activities involving visual imagery that you have used in your class.
+Please let me know of any critical thinking activities involving visual imagery that you have used in your class or in your Learning from Home situation.
 I would love to hear it.